 Remember this brilliant quote from Mr. Rogers?

 “When I was a boy and I would see scary things in the news, my mother would say to me, “Look for the helpers.
 You will always find people who are helping.”

 Remind your kids of the many ways in which people are helping each other through the crisis.
 From doctors and nurses at the hospitals, to volunteers delivering meals and truck drivers taking food to grocery stores, to the politicians make tough choices, there are many helpers in our communities.

-It’s tough for kids to be away from friends and extended family.
-Schedule video chats and phone calls, send Snapchat or Facebook Kids Messenger messages, and find other safe ways to keep your kiddos connected to those they care about.
+It’s tough for kids to be away from friends and extended family, especially if your world went somewhat back to “normal.”
+If you can’t be together, schedule video chats and phone calls, send Snapchat or Facebook Kids Messenger messages, and find other safe ways to keep your kiddos connected to those they care about.

 Get regular exercise

 Exercise helps all of us manage our emotions.
 Get outside for walks, explore parks nearby, or go bike riding.
 If you’re stuck inside, search YouTube or other online platforms for exercise videos geared at kids, like Cosmic Kids yoga, or have a living room dance party.